r1cky33/SmmMap/README.md

 ## Building

 Credits to the Authors of [Plouton](https://github.com/pRain1337/plouton/tree/main/Plouton-UEFI#option-1-building-on-docker-windows-linux-os-x).
 They provide a docker container that can be used to build the module.
-After pulling the repo you should be able to just run `build.sh`.
-(If you're on windows please follow the instructions [Windows-Build](https://github.com/pRain1337/plouton/tree/main/Plouton-UEFI#option-2-building-on-windows))
+After pulling the container, you should be able to simply run the command from the README.

 ## Usage